jstuartpieri/Work-collection/README.md

 # Project 1) [Clustering Analysis to balance player skills of a generic cellphone game](https://github.com/jstuartpieri/players_skill_cluster_analysis)

+This was a case proposed by iClinic.
+Objective was having 3 datasets (players, matches and goals) analyze those and find a way to gather in groups players with simillar skil level on a generic cellphone game in order to balance the level of the matches,

 * Used their API to get players data.
 * Used SQL (postgres) to extract Matches and Goals tables.
 * Data processing and data wrangling to prepare data to be ingested in the cluster model.